 The maternal needs of women and their newborns on the move are often overlooked.
-Limited evidence shows that pregnancy and birth continue during migratory journeys, posing physical and psychological risks to women and their newborns.11 For some women, childbearing during migration provides a normality to their disrupted way of life and hope for the future.
+Limited evidence shows that pregnancy and birth continue during migratory journeys, posing physical and psychological risks to women and their newborns.
+For some women, childbearing during migration provides a normality to their disrupted way of life and hope for the future.
 For others, childbearing is undesirable for multiple complex reasons, including rape during migration.
 Perinatal mental health issues are widespread, and while psychosocial support may sometimes be available at points along women's journeys, it is challenging to provide targeted perinatal mental health for highly mobile populations.
 Barriers exist to accessing maternal and newborn health care in host countries, due to policies of restrictive health-care provision, inadequate provision of interpreting services (leading to language barriers), limited culturally sensitive understandings of care provision, and minimal targeted NGO programming in maternal and newborn health.
 Language barriers can reproduce trauma when women engage with maternal health services without the ability to understand procedures being done to them.
 Furthermore, racism compounds the vulnerabilities faced by certain groups of displaced women.
 Those who are visibly different and 'otherised' - such as Black women and hijab-wearing Muslim women - may experience disrespectful care when accessing or engaging with maternal health services, as a result of systemic biases and cultural insensitivities.

 Inadequate attention is given to supporting women with infant feeding.
 Exclusive breastfeeding is recommended as it provides infants up to the age of six months with complete nutrition and is the safest and affordable form of feeding.
-Infants receiving formula milk are at risk of life-threatening illness if there are inadequate facilities for the preparation of formula milk and sterilisation of bottles.12
+Infants receiving formula milk are at risk of life-threatening illness if there are inadequate facilities for the preparation of formula milk and sterilisation of bottles.

-- Provide perinatal women and their newborns, on the move, good quality maternal and newborn health care in line with the principles of universal access to health set out in the Sustainable Development Goals.13 - Ensure female interpreters and cultural mediators are available to enable childbearing women to communicate with maternal and newborn health providers. - Ensure female maternal health staff are available to attend women during pregnancy, birth, and postnatal period. - Provide infant feeding support, including safe, private and accessible spaces, at transit points to support breastfeeding women on the move and provide information about safe feeding for formula-fed infants. - Provide newborn kits, including material provision such as essential newborn supplies and information on key topics. - Train women on nutrition and provide food and other fortified foods for women, especially breastfeeding mothers and pregnant women.
+- Provide perinatal women and their newborns, on the move, good quality maternal and newborn health care in line with the principles of universal access to health set out in the Sustainable Development Goals. - Ensure female interpreters and cultural mediators are available to enable childbearing women to communicate with maternal and newborn health providers. - Ensure female maternal health staff are available to attend women during pregnancy, birth, and postnatal period. - Provide infant feeding support, including safe, private and accessible spaces, at transit points to support breastfeeding women on the move and provide information about safe feeding for formula-fed infants. - Provide newborn kits, including material provision such as essential newborn supplies and information on key topics. - Train women on nutrition and provide food and other fortified foods for women, especially breastfeeding mothers and pregnant women. - Provide information on the prevention of family separation and family reunification and legal information and support in legalizing the newborn status in the country where they are born, to mitigate risks of undocumented child death or child exploitation.

-11 World Health Organization (2018) Improving the health care of pregnant refugee and migrant women and newborn children: technical guidance.
-WHO Regional Office for Europe. https://iris.who.int/handle/10665/342289 the Children's Resource Centre 13 United Nations (2016) Transforming our world: the 2030 Agenda for sustainable development.
+World Health Organization (2018) Improving the health care of pregnant refugee and migrant women and newborn children: technical guidance.
+WHO Regional Office for Europe. https://iris.who.int/handle/10665/342289

-12 Save the Children and IFE Core Group (2022) Infant and Young Child Feeding in Emergencies: Ten Years of Progress.
+&lt;sup>12 Save the Children and IFE Core Group (2022) Infant and Young Child Feeding in Emergencies: Ten Years of Progress.
 Save the Children's Resource Centre